p4r4bellum/the-pwndoc-book/the-pwndoc-book.md

 You must restrict the access to the running instance for obvious security reasons.
 You don't want this guy from hostile part of the world accessing precious data.
 Nothing dumber than a security related product without security enforced.

 #### Azure-based Virtual Machine

+Refer to the official Microsoft documentation to create an Ubuntu VM

 #### AWS-based Virtual Machine